-The RAND survey designed by Michael Hurd and Susann Rohwedder to evaluate the effects of the financial crisis was fielded from November 2008 to February 2009, with the vast majority of respondents completing the survey in November 2008.
-The FRBNY survey on saving behavior was fielded between the end of October 2009 and January 2010, with the vast majority again responding in November 2009.
-Respondents were paid an incentive of about \$20 per thirty minutes of interviewing (and proportionately less/more if an interview is shorter/longer).
+The first survey module we analyze, referred to in the paper as the RAND survey, was designed by Michael Hurd and Susann Rohwedder to evaluate the effects of the financial crisis.
+The survey was fielded from November 2008 to February 2009, with the vast majority of respondents completing the survey in November 2008.
+The NYFed survey on saving behavior was fielded between the end of October 2009 and January 2010, with the vast majority again responding in November 2009.
+Respondents were paid an incentive of about \$20 per thirty minutes of interviewing.
 Although respondents were allowed to skip questions, those who tried to do so received a prompt encouraging them to provide an answer.

 Most of the participants in both ALP surveys were randomly selected among participants in the Reuters/University of Michigan Survey of Consumers at the University of Michigan's Survey Research Center.
 An additional group of respondents were recruited through a snowball sample, through referrals of friends and acquaintances.
-While all ALP members were invited to participate in the RAND survey on the effects of the financial crisis, the FRBNY survey on saving behavior was restricted to a subset of newer ALP members - those who participated in the Michigan Survey after December 2006.
+While all ALP members were invited to participate in the RAND survey on the effects of the financial crisis, the NYFed survey on saving behavior was restricted to a subset of newer ALP members - those who participated in the Michigan Survey after December 2006.

-A total of 900 ALP participants completed the FRBNY survey, while 2057 members completed the RAND survey.
-Respondents in the FRBNY survey reported an average age of 50.5, with a median of 51.
-In total, 58% were female, 66% were married or living with a partner, 52% had at least a bachelor's degree, 81% owned a home and 89% were white.
+A total of 900 ALP participants completed the NYFed survey, while 2057 members completed the RAND survey.
+Respondents in the NYFed survey reported an average age of 50.5, with a median of 51.
+In total, 58% were female, 66% were married or living with a partner, 52% had at least a Bachelor's degree, 81% owned a home and 89% were white.
 21% lived in one of the five states that experienced the greatest housing bubble and/or bust, which were Arizona, California, Florida, Michigan and Nevada.
-The median reported income range was \$60-\$75K, with 43% of the respondents reporting incomes over \$75k.
+The median reported income range was \$60,000-\$75,000, with 43% of the respondents reporting incomes over \$75,000.

 Respondents in the RAND survey reported an average age of 50.0, with a median of 51.
 In total, 57% were female, 65% were married or living with a partner, 45% had at least a bachelor's degree, 78% owned a home and 90% were white.
-22% lived in one of the five states that experienced the greatest housing bubble and/or bust, which were Arizona, California, Florida, Michigan and Nevada.
-The median reported income range was \$60-\$75K, with 37% of the respondents reporting incomes over \$75k.
+22% lived in one of the five bubble/bust states.
+The median reported income range was \$60,000-\$75,000, with 37% of the respondents reporting incomes over \$75,000.
 For a more detailed description of the sample see Hurd and Rohwedder's Effects of the Financial Crisis and Great Recession on American Households (NBER working paper 16407, 2010).

 In all the analyses reported in this paper, sample weights were applied to make the two samples representative of the U.S. population.
-The weights were computed to equate sample proportions to those in the 2009 Current Population Survey, for all population subgroups defined by homeownership, living in a 'bubble state', income under 30K, age under 40, and having a college degree.
+The weights were computed to equate sample proportions to those in the 2009 Current Population Survey, for all population subgroups defined by homeownership, living in a 'bubble state', income under \$30,000, age under 40, and having a college degree.